gvwilson/sys-tutorial/src/virt/index.md

 [%inc mount_temp.text %]

--   To [%g mount "mount" %] a storage device is to make its contents available at some location in the filesystem
+-   Mounting a storage device makes its contents available at some location in the filesystem
 -   Use `--mount` to tell Docker to make a directory of the host filesystem available inside the container
     -   `type=bind`: there are other options (e.g., `type=volume`)